maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

    - Make sure  that the table will be generated only when the length of DataSource > 0 (Mandatory)
    - The 'CanDelete' property
       - If this property is true then each row will generate the Button for deleting the row (optional)
+   - Generate a Checkbox for each row in the table and also generate checkbox in the header row.
+If the header checkbox is checked then checkbox for each row must ne checked or unchecked
+   - Define a 'pageSize' prop type for the table to show default number of rows in table and then add a dropdown in the table footer to change the pageSize by shown rows based on selected value for rows in dropdown